qgis/QGIS-Documentation/source/plugins/plugins_openstreetmap.rst

-The first time the OSM plugin is started (and after the first data are loaded), several new OSM plugin icons appear in the QGIS toolbar menu together with new graphical components as shown in Figure `plugins/plugins_openstreetmap/osm_widgets`_ .
+The first time the OSM plugin is started (and after the first data are loaded), several new OSM plugin icons appear in the QGIS toolbar menu together with new graphical components as shown in figure_osm_2_.

-.. _`plugins/plugins_openstreetmap/osm_widgets`:
+.. _figure_osm_2:

 .. figure:: img/en/plugins_openstreetmap/osm_widgets.png
    :align: center
-   :width: 30em
+   :width: 40em

-   OSM plugin user interface
+   Figure OSM 2: OSM plugin user interface

 **OSM Features widget**

 The OSM Feature widget helps to identify OSM features.
 It shows basic information on the feature type and identifier as well as information on who has changed a feature, and when.
 The OSM Feature widget also provides all editing tools (in the top part of it).
 More information on those tools can be found in the sections below.
 The widget is initially disabled.
 It activates itself after successful loading some OSM data.

 **OSM Undo/Redo widget**